gbv/beaconspec/mappings.md

     :dump rssynd:updatePeriod "daily" .

-### Mapping dataset meta fields to RDF
+## Meta fields for datasets in RDF

-Dataset meta fields ([](#dataset-meta-fields)) are mapped to subjects and objects of RDF triples to describe the source dataset and target dataset, respectively.
+Meta fields for the datasets ([](#meta-fields-for-datasets)) are mapped to subjects and objects of RDF triples to describe the source dataset and target dataset, respectively.

 The following triples are always assumed in mappings of link dumps to RDF: